 What is CMRE Financial Services?

 CMRE Financial Services is a debt collection agency based in Ontario, California.
+They mainly specialize in collecting on behalf of healthcare providers.

 Why CMRE appearing on your credit report matters

-Collections signal to lenders that you failed to repay a past obligation, which paints a picture of "higher risk" regardless of whether the debt was a $40 copay or a $4,000 hospital bill.
+A single collection account can have a significant and immediate negative impact on your credit score.
+Collections signal to lenders that you failed to repay a past obligation, which paints a picture of "higher risk."

 How to rebuild your credit after a collection account